stregkoden/keyframes/README.md

 `C`        | `kf_replace`

 ### Exported file
 You can open the exported file (`.log`) with any text editor.
 You must replace `L ` with blank, i.e. remove, for the data to work.
 Once you have cleared the exported file, copy and paste it in the `keyframes_data.nut` file, which you can also open with any text editor.
-You can name the data anything you want, so you can store as much data as you want, and load any at any time.
+You can name the data anything you want.
+You can store as much data as you want, and load any at any time.

 ## Changelog
 _[Library][vs_library] changes are excluded._